 Pooled Income Trusts: New York's Unique Spend-Down Workaround

-New York is one of only a handful of states that permits aged or disabled Community Medicaid applicants to deposit excess income each month into a Pooled Income Trust administered by a nonprofit organization, and have that deposited income disregarded entirely for Medicaid budgeting.
+New York permits certified disabled Community Medicaid applicants to deposit excess income each month into a Pooled Income Trust administered by a nonprofit organization, and have that deposited income disregarded for Community Medicaid budgeting.
+Unlike the self-settled special needs trust under 42 U.S.C. § 1396p(d)(4)(A), which is limited to people under 65, the pooled-trust exception carries no age restriction, but it does require a disability certification, so being over 65 is not by itself a ticket in.

 How it works:

-2. Each month, the senior deposits their "excess income" (the amount above $1,836) into the trust.
-The trust holds the funds in a sub-account in the senior's name.
+2. Each month, the senior deposits their "excess income" (the amount above $1,836) into a sub-account in their name, then submits bills (rent, utilities, food, transportation, phone) that the trust pays directly.

-4. The deposited income is treated as not received for Medicaid budgeting.
-The senior is treated as having only $1,836/month of countable income, regardless of actual income.
+3. So long as the deposit is made in the month the income is received, it is treated as not received for Community Medicaid budgeting, so the senior is treated as having only $1,836/month of countable income.

 There are still exempt assets, items that don't count toward the limit at all: